The Great American Play Series

 “ 'Finally somebody understood the language and what I was trying to say'...
 The interviewer than asked him why after all these years he was still obsessed with this one book? and he answered "Because it's about the trouble men and women always have, dealing with each other.
 It's a mystery.
 I still can't figure it out...”

 Mr. Mailer then invited Mr. Morrow to co-direct and act in a film of the play and pre-production plans began to be made to film it in the newly refurbished Provincetown Playhouse in Provincetown.
-Though Mr. Mailer never got the chance to see this project come to fruition - something he wished very deeply - and with the enthusiastic support of his son Michael Mailer, we all hope the project will have a future.
+Though Mr. Mailer never got the chance to see this project come to fruition - something he wished very deeply - and with the enthusiastic support of his son producer, Michael Mailer, we all hope the project will have a future.

 ( Mr. Morrow was honored to have two pieces published in the Sept.
 2008 Memorial Issue of The Mailer Review, a 'Requiem' for Mr. Mailer and a large excerpt from 'The Unknown and the General' Mr. Morrow's soon to be completed memoir of working on two plays ('Strawhead - A memory play of Marilyn' and 'The DeerPark' ) and a film (Tough Guys Don't Dance) with Mr. Mailer. ).

-This year, in 2009, as a tribute to Norman Mailer's legacy and to keep interest in the project alive, Mr. Morrow was very happy to resurrect the project at The Nuyorican Poet's Cafe for a limited run over a three week period.
+In 2009, as a tribute to Norman Mailer's legacy and to keep interest in the project alive, Mr. Morrow was very happy to resurrect the project at The Nuyorican Poet's Cafe for a limited run over a three week period.
 Below are some comments from audience members:

 (These remarks were unsolicited ):